pubnub/pubnub-mcp-server/resources/sdk_docs/dart_presence.md

 #### Return occupancy only

-To return only occupancy for a channel, set the relevant flags to exclude UUIDs and state.
+To return only occupancy for a channel, set flags to exclude UUIDs and state.

 ```
 `1var result =